aashishcarmeljai-official/Neural-Networks/README.md

-# Simple Project on a Neural Network
+# Simple Project on a Neural Network (Neuron)

-This is a simple project for school children to understand neural netowrks.
+This is a simple project for school children to understand neural networks.